handled by Literatum every year.

 Necessity and invention

-As a doctoral student in computer science at NYU, Atypon’s founder and CEO, Georgios Papadopoulos, experienced firsthand the gaps in scholarly publishing technology that made online research difficult.
+As a doctoral student in computer science at NYU, Atypon’s Chairman and Founder, Georgios Papadopoulos, experienced firsthand the gaps in scholarly publishing technology that made online research difficult.
 He launched Atypon in 1996 with the goal of giving publishers the software they needed to excel in the new—and often intimidating—digital environment.

 The culmination of Georgios’s initial development efforts was Literatum, Atypon’s online publishing and website development platform, first released in 1999.
 His five-person technology startup, still based in Silicon Valley, is now an influential global organization, with a team of more than 400 in ten offices across the United States, the UK, Jordan, the Czech Republic, and Georgios’s native Greece.

 Over the 20-plus years that Literatum has been in continuous development, we’ve developed a deep understanding of what it takes to power a successful online publishing business.
 Our product development is driven in part by our clients’ requirements for their own businesses.
 New features are regularly added to meet the design, editorial, and marketing needs of our expanding client base.

 Today Atypon has over 200 clients, including some of the world’s largest publishers; several date back to our first years in business.
 Literatum is home to nearly 100,000 individual publications, 919 publication websites, 45% of the world’s peer-reviewed English-language research journals—and publications in over a dozen other languages.
 The platform logs more than 3 billion user sessions annually.

 We rival larger Silicon Valley companies in our aggressive pursuit of new technologies: engineers comprise more than two-thirds of our staff, and our ongoing, award-winning R&D team is applying machine learning and AI-based technologies that keep our customers at the forefront of online publishing.